NatLabRockies/opet-firmware/README.md

     - also the shape of the IV curve measurements can be affected
 - due to the wide variety of PV devices with different load capacitances and stray induction, output voltages and currents, it is difficult to optimise the PI-controller to work for all devices at once
 - hence the PI-controller can be adjusted electronically with a selection of 4 gain resistors and 4 integrator capacitors
-- in general, increasing the control values for integrator capacitors and gain resistor makes the response of the OPET slower and more stable (see also details in section 4.3.8)
+- in general, increasing the control values for integrator capacitors and gain resistor makes the response of the OPET slower and more stable (see also details in [PI Driver Control](#pi-driver-control))
     - increasing the integrator capacitor ID value increases the integrator capacitance, which reduces the voltage slew rate of the driver MOSFET gain voltage
     - increasing the gain resistor ID value, reduces the proportional gain response to the error amplifier on the driver MOSFET and hence the speed at which a set-point is reached
 - the PI-controller stability is also dependent on the voltage range setting, hence it is advised to check the response throughout the entire PV device IV curve using the manual control mode in auto-range setting, to check the stability of the controller